-- Low first floor elevations, 1 to 2 feet from the base terrain elevation - Very low cost of elevation - All structures where sound enough to be elevated - All structures where eligible for buyout and relocation result, a site visit to several locations was performed.
+- Low first floor elevations, 1 to 2 feet from the base terrain elevation - Very low cost of elevation - All structures where sound enough to be elevated - All structures where eligible for buyout and relocation

+Initial results showed that there was limited Federal interest; however, two census blocks in the back bay showed some areas with composite positive net benefits.
+As a result, a site visit to several locations was performed.
 It was discovered during these site visits that the most important assumption, low first floor elevations, was far too conservative.
 All structures canvassed were, at a minimum, elevated 5 feet higher than the original assumption (generally 1-2 feet above the terrain) with an average difference of 8 feet.
 This was in agreement with other areas in the study area based on a windshield inspection (Google Earth).
 In summary, areas exposed to coastal storm risk were often elevated well above the level of which damages would occur and there was no Federal interest in retreat or elevation of structures in the back bay area.